linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/02 Chapter 2.md

 Note that at any future time  $T$ , the yield till  $s$  is the same as the spot rate.
 Hence, the volatility computed here is also known as the "rate volatility" or "rate vol".

-Given that the future time  $T$  and the time to maturity  $s^{\vee}T$  are arbitrary, there are a whole matrix of volatilities to specify, known as the volatility cube, as the diagram below depicts.
+Given that the future time  $T$  and the time to maturity  $s - T$  are arbitrary, there are a whole matrix of volatilities to specify, known as the volatility cube, as the diagram below depicts.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/50a83d59-0129-4701-a939-9f0396f0b64f/93af7c33680cb88e997c96e1157730049797e4855bd891e2b8da9eabf1af9226.jpg)
 Figure 2.21: Interest Rate Volatility Cube